 HOW TO OBSERVE #NationalTaffyDay

-What’s your favorite flavor of taffy?
+National Taffy Day offers the perfect excuse to indulge in so sweet or tangy taffy!
+What is your favorite flavor of taffy?
 Be sure to enjoy a piece or two.
-While you’re at it share a favorite memory or send a box to someone you know will enjoy some taffy.
-Give a shout out to your favorite candy shop, too!
+While you’re at it, share a favorite memory or send a box to someone you know will enjoy some taffy.
+Give a shout-out to your favorite candy shop, too!
 Use #NationalTaffyDay to post on social media.